Process

 Ship

 Submit, certify, deploy.
-We handle App Store review, DNS, secrets, the lot.
+I handle App Store review, DNS, secrets, the lot.
 You get a calm release, not a midnight panic.

 - 05 Ongoing